helloluna/FOI/src/content/docs/action-log.md

 | 30 May 2025 | Notice of Decision issued — confirms absence     | [Notice of Decision](/resources/notice_of_decision.pdf) |
 | 6 Jun 2025 | Response cycle concluded and archived             | [Inspection Summary](/resources/foi_document_1_summary.pdf) |

-**Summary:**
+> **📝 Summary:**
-- No internal audits, enforcement outcomes, or DI-related data was found to exist.
+> • No internal audits, enforcement outcomes, or DI-related data was found to exist.
-- One document created post-request: a generic checklist with no substantive findings.
+> • One document was created post-request: a generic checklist with no substantive findings.
-- Systemic silence formally acknowledged through a Section 26 refusal.
+> • Systemic silence was **formally acknowledged** through a Section 26 refusal.
 ---

 ## ✉️ Institutional Contact Log